 For Council Tax purposes the main route of appeal regarding liability disputes has always been to the Valuation Tribunal (under S16 of the Local Government Finance Act 1992).
 There is nothing in Council Tax legislation which prevents a local authority pursuing the disputed balance through the magistrates court whilst the appeal process is ongoing.

 It is not unusual for a person to receive a court summons warning of a liability order hearing and to then state in their defence that they are not liable for the requested amount.
 Some local authorities still advise (incorrectly) that a liability dispute can be used as a valid defence against a liability order.
+There is a process which can be used to dispute liability however.

 Okon v London Borough of Lewisham